 by Melissa Caughey of Tilly’s Nest Unfortunately, chickens are not immune to developing illnesses.
 As backyard chickens keepers, it is important that we learn a few simple precautions that can keep our flock healthy and safe from harm.
 Incorporating biosecurity measures in keeping chickens makes sense.
 Biosecurity is comprised of three components.
 These include sanitation, […]Read more »

 by Donna McGlasson from Gardens & Chickens & Worms, Oh My!
 Since I am adding five new chicks to my flock count, safety and security are foremost in my mind.
 Now I realize that in the days before we knew what bio security meant or how poultry diseases and parasites affected our chickens, people added […]Read more »

 I may not make a lot of friends with this post, but hear me out.
 I’m not sure that all of these “crazy” and “artsy” coop tours popping up all over the place are such a good idea.
 Oh, don’t get me wrong, I sing the praises of backyard chicken ownership all the time, but […]Read more »

 by Heather Nicholson of Scratch Cradle Been there, done that!
 The biggest poultry pitfalls are also the easiest to avoid.
 Caused mostly by over-enthusiasm and good intentions, these missteps can cause stress, illness, injury, shortened lifespan, and impaired offspring.
 Avoid these common pitfalls and enjoy a healthy, happy flock for generations!
 Raising more chickens than […]Read more »

-by Lisa Steele It happens time and time again, but it is heartbreaking to me every time I hear it.
-Readers too often tell me that they brought home a new chicken from a swap or got a few pullets from a friend or neighbor to add to their existing flock and now all their […]Read more »
+It happens time and time again, but it is heartbreaking to me every time I hear it.
+Readers too often tell me that they brought home a new chicken from a swap or got a few pullets from a friend or neighbor to add to their existing flock and now all their chickens are sick […]Read more »